ViktoriiaDorzhieva/ProjectCat/README.md

 # Walking cat
 ProjectCat is an iOS augmented reality (AR) app developed using Apple's SwiftUI, RealityKit and ARKit frameworks.
 The app features a 2D cat that walks on the horizontal plane, showcasing movement behavior, animation, and texture switching.
-This project serves as a learning exercise to understand the basics of RealityKit, ARKit, SwiftUI and practice with Swift programming language.
+This project serves as a learning exercise to understand the basics of RealityKit, ARKit, SwiftUI and practice with Swift programming language.<br/>
 ![](cat.gif)
 ## Project Description